papaj2139/pongOS/README.md

 - Fits in a single floppy disk image

 ## Plans
-- Make it do some fucking fancy beep boop sounds with PC speaker
 - Try to test it on REAL hardware (altho i DOUBT it will work)
 - Font rendering forrr scores